rvermeiren/LINGI2255-Group10-Website/README.md

 ##Launching

 Normally, the website works directly at the address put into the database.
 If you meet a white page, check the different steps or the file permission.

+##Test

+The only pertinent test is the google mobile test.
+You can launch it on this page : https://search.google.com/search-console/mobile-friendly .

+The result can be seen on this page: https://search.google.com/search-console/mobile-friendly?utm_source=mft&utm_medium=redirect&utm_campaign=mft-redirect&hl=fr&id=a_7LCr9SL_EezABmc7sxxA .